 The Warning Signs of a Diesel Engine Crankshaft Damper that needs to be replaced:

-- Increase of in cab vibrations
+- The increase of in-cab vibrations

 - Throwing or slapping of belts.

-- A Loss of torque and horsepower.
+- A noticeable loss of torque and horsepower.

 - A Loss of fuel economy.